deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

 Run the `2.deploy-core-apps.sh` script to deploy the cluster.

-TODO: record deployment

 Congratulations!
 You have successfully deployed a Kubernetes Cluster with the minimum needs.
 We still recommend to deploy the Monitoring stack to monitor the RAM and CPU usage of the containers.
 Nevertheless, you can follow the [guides](/docs/guides), learn the [main concepts of Cluster Factory](/docs/main-concepts), or continue the [Getting Started](./argo-apps-deployment).

 :::note

-You may notice that the installation of ArgoCD and Sealed Secrets could have been done using `k0sctl.yaml`.
+You may notice that the installation of Argo CD and Sealed Secrets could have been done using `k0sctl.yaml`.

-However, we found that this would cause coupling problems with k0sctl (for example, you would have to redeploy the k0s cluster every time you need to update ArgoCD, which means downtime).
+However, we found that this would cause coupling problems with k0sctl (for example, you would have to redeploy the k0s cluster every time you need to update Argo CD, which means downtime).

 We believe that the `extensions` field in `k0sctl.yaml` should only be used for network applications, or should not be used at all.